Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

 for some constants~$C>0$ and~$h>0$ independent of~$n$, $j$, or~$x$.
-The dominated convergence theorem applied to~\eqref{eq:lemma_exp_approx_eq1} establishes~\eqref{eq:lem_exp_appr_eq1_first_claim}. \\[2ex] \textbf{b)} Our next objective is to couple on the same probability space the~$E_{n,j}$ with the~$U_{n,j}$.
-Set
+The dominated convergence theorem applied to~\eqref{eq:lemma_exp_approx_eq1} establishes~\eqref{eq:lem_exp_appr_eq1_first_claim}. \\[2ex] \textbf{b)} Recall that, given~$n \in \mathbb{N}$, the random variables~$U_{n,j}, j=1,\ldots, n$, are independent.
+By the very nature of the problem at hand, the coupling for different~$n$ is not given or even relevant.
+We can choose any coupling we would like, however for simplicity and consistency we choose the \textit{independent} coupling.
+The same comment applies to the~$E_{n,j}$.